ShamilPP/Flukefy/README.md

 Flukefy is a powerful and user-friendly E-Commerce app designed to revolutionize your online shopping experience.
 With a sleek and intuitive interface, Flukefy brings together buyers and sellers, making it easy to discover and purchase a wide range of products.

+## Admin App

+For managing the Flukefy app, an admin app is available.
+You can access the Flukefy Admin app by visiting the following link: [Flukefy Admin GitHub](https://github.com/ShamilPP/FlukefyAdmin)

+The Flukefy Admin app provides control over access to product view, edit, update, and delete functionalities.
+It allows admins to manage user-related operations and perform necessary administrative tasks.

 ## Features

 - Browse through a vast catalog of products across various categories